syncfusion-content/flutter-docs/Flutter/linear-gauge/linear-gauge-axis.md

 ## Change the color of Axis Track

-The color and gradient properties in axisTrackStyle alloes to change the color of the axis track.
-The color property allows to set a solid color, while the gradient property allows to set linear-gradient colors to the axis tarck.
+The color and gradient properties in axisTrackStyle allows to change the color of the axis track.
+The color property allows to set a solid color, while the gradient property allows to set linear-gradient colors to the axis track.

-The below code snippet sets a set of linear gardient colors to the axis track.
+The below code snippet sets a set of linear gradient colors to the axis track.

 {% highlight dart %}